aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_3.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:1000000
     ...

 A python script to receive the UDP data and print it to the console is available in the file ``../Test/Integrated/UDPReceiver.py``.

-Run the script with:
+Open another terminal and run the script with:

 .. code-block:: bash